Trump's new allies shouldn't get too comfortable

 A GOP source close to the White House told CNN's Jake Tapper that Cohn is "more likely to get electric chair than Fed Chair."

-Another fallen star in Trump's orbit, Bannon, turned the knife Thursday, telling CBS News on Wednesday that Cohn should have resigned.
+Another fallen star in Trump's orbit, Bannon, turned the knife Thursday, telling CBS News that Cohn should have resigned.

 Secretary of State Tillerson is may be another faded Trump crush.